ydzat/GitForWriter/PDF_EXPORT_GUIDE.md

 ### Custom Templates

-You can create custom templates in `src/ai/export/templates/`. **Note:** Custom templates are intended for development or forking purposes only.
-To make your custom template available in the extension, follow these steps:
+**Note:** Custom templates are intended for development or forking purposes only.
+If you wish to create or modify templates, please fork the extension and refer to the developer documentation for guidance.
+Template customization is not officially supported in the standard extension.

-1. Create a new `.tex` file in `src/ai/export/templates/` (e.g., `custom.tex`).
-2. Use placeholders in your template:
-   - `{{TITLE}}` - Document title (automatically escaped for LaTeX)
-   - `{{AUTHOR}}` - Author name (automatically escaped for LaTeX)
-   - `{{DATE}}` - Current date (automatically escaped for LaTeX)
-   - `{{CONTENT}}` - Main content
-3. Add your template name (without `.tex`, e.g., `custom`) to the `gitforwriter.latex.template` enum in `package.json`.
-4. Run `npm run copy-templates` to copy your template to the output directory.
-5. Recompile the extension with `npm run compile`.

-Your custom template will now be available as a configuration option.
-If you skip any of these steps, the template will not be included in the packaged extension.

 ### Manual Compilation